 In 2010, Gervais added another item to his long list of achievements.
 He served as the host for the Golden Globe Awards, creating quite a stir with his jabs and jokes about many Hollywood stars.
 His barb about Robert Downey Jr. and past rehab and jail experiences seemed tasteless to some.
 No matter how his performance was viewed by the audience and critics, Gevais gave the awards show more media attention than any previous host.

 Gervais once again took the reins of the Golden Globes the following year.
 In his opening monologue, he described all of the things he wasn't supposed to do, including "not to libel anyone."
 He had pledged to not be swayed by the previous year's criticism, but most critics thought he was much more restrained in his quips.
-Gevais poked fun at Helen Mirren and Jody Foster, among others.
+Gervais returned to host the Globes in 2012 and 2016.